michelesr/thesis/src/ts.md

 The nodes can be located in different machines and operating systems.
-In particular, in this implementation the hub and the nodes runs inside Docker containers, and they are linked through the Docker VPN.
+In particular, in this implementation the hub and the nodes runs inside Docker containers, and they are linked through the Docker VPN (Figure 5.1).
 Like Selenium RC, the Selenium Grid hub is accessible through the HTTP API.

 ![Interactions between Protractor and Selenium ecosystem](images/eps/protractor-selenium.eps)